People & Planet Student trustees

 The Board of Trustees currently meets four times a year, and all members should attend the meetings.
 Office staff are also invited along to meetings in an advisory capacity and to present and get feedback on our campaign strategies and movement building initiatives.

-If you would like to steer amazing campaigns like Fossil Free, Sweatshop Free and Undoing Borders, and gain invaluable experience shaping a radical NGO, this is the role for you.
-This February the People & Planet network will elect 4 new students trustees, each for a 2 year term (Feb 2018-2020).
+If you would like to steer amazing campaigns like Fossil Free, Sweatshop Free and Undoing Borders, and gain invaluable experience shaping a radical organisation, this is the role for you.
+Each year, around February People & Planet network elect new students trustees, each for a 2 year term.

 People & Planet particularly encourages nominations from women, people from ethnic minority backgrounds, people with disabilities, people with dependents or caring responsibilities and other groups typically under-represented in campaigning organisations.
 We are committed to making reasonable adjustments to enable any Trustee to fulfill their role on our Board.